MrGamePLAY1/pandoc-thesis-template/00_chapters/chapter1_introduction.md

 ### Objective 3:

-Create a virtual car and virtual camera, which records images in every half second, which would be mounted in the windscreen of the car.
+Create a virtual car and virtual camera, which records images every half second, which would be mounted in the windscreen of the car.

 ### Objective 4: